Mandarin orange tree is just as pretty as the lemon and ten times as sweet.

 A spade deep, about 3 foot, is considered perfect, but moving a cubic metre of earth will keep you busy.
 I know, I did it today and am feeling distinctly weary, though not in pain.
 The body glories in exercise.
 It's the couch that's the potato's downfall.

 Always before tackling a heavy task like gardening, just lie on your back and do these simple lower back exercises; they take only one minute.
+(Use the site search function to find them.)
 It might just save you a couple visits to the chiropractor.
 I'm in luck, for I have a resident DC, my daughter, should things go wrong, which they do of course occasionally.
 I'm a chiropractic patient too.

 Shovel the top layer back into your hole, leaving the subsoil aside.
 You can either add it to the top, or use it to cover your compost pile.
 Better still, just spread it around between the trees in your orchard.

 You want the bed to be about 4 to 6 inches above ground level; it'll subside.
 Now peel the bag off your mandarin orange tree, careful to keep the roots intact; actually, just shred it, as it's not worth reusing because of any disease or pests.
 Place the bowl of your little plant into the pit you've dug, so that the soil level will be the same as in the garden.